nass600/BasicFormsTutorial/README.md

 This tutorial starts with a raw Symfony 2.1.3 project and a few Enitites created to be used during the guide.
-On each step we are going to extend our forms system adding a new feature to create a fully functional project with complex forms including collections, several widgets, data transformers, validation ...
+On each step we are going to extend our forms system adding a new feature to create a fully functional project with basic forms including a creation and edition form, validation, form theming ...

 Each feature will be included in a new branch and includes the former ones.
 So the branches will be named according to *step-feature*